namanarora42/namanarora42/README.md

 🏎 I’ve been driven by a passion for making life easier, mine and yours.
 🎓 I graduated from CMU with a Master's degree in Information Systems Management.
-🔭 Data Engineer @ Bayview Asset Management - I help a hedge fund make money with data.
+🔭 I help a hedge fund make money with data.
 📚 I enjoy reading and Orwell's 1984 is one of my favorites.
 😄 Pronouns: He/Him/His